Festivals in China

 On this day, people go to the tombs of their family members and sweep the dust on it.
 People eat Qingtuan, which is made from rice and Aicao, a wild plant with a special scent.
 People still do as is tradition to celebrate this festival.
 During the festival, the most important to remember are the dead members of the family.
 I feel blue and cold thinking of this festival.

+When is the mid-autumn festival?
 Mid-Autumn Day is an interesting festival that takes place in September or October.
-This year it will be celebrated on 10 September.
+In 2026, it will be celebrated on 25 September.

 Chinese Laterns at night in Midautumn FestivalLaterns at night in Midautumn Festival